 What is Clang-Format Detector

-In a previous article, we talked about the Clang-Format Editor, which lets you write code, and then through trial and error, find a format style.
+In a previous article, we talked about the Clang-Format Configurator, which lets you write code, and then through trial and error, find a format style.
 From this concept, we started to build a new tool that makes the whole experience a lot faster and smoother by automatically detecting your selected code files' closest matching Clang-Format style.

 So let’s begin by looking at how you can start using the Clang-Format Detector.